Malaysia Airlines Flight 370: Aircraft

 Flight 370 was operated with a Boeing 777-2H6ER, (Note: The aircraft is a Boeing 777-200ER (for Extended Range) model; Boeing assigns a unique customer code for each company that buys one of its aircraft, which replaces part of the model number at the time the aircraft is built.
 The code for Malaysia Airlines is "H6", hence "777-2H6ER".) serial number 28420, registered as 9M-MRO.
 The aircraft was delivered new to Malaysia Airlines on 31 May 2002.
 The aircraft was powered by two Rolls-Royce Trent 892 engines and configured to carry 282 passengers in total capacity.
 It had accumulated 53,471.6 hours and 7,526 cycles (takeoffs and landings) in service and had not previously been involved in any major incidents, though a minor incident while taxiing at Shanghai Pudong International Airport in August 2012 resulted in a broken wing tip.
 Its last maintenance "A check" was carried out on 23 February 2014.
 The aircraft was in compliance with all applicable Airworthiness Directives for the airframe and engines.
 A replenishment of the crew member oxygen system was performed on 7 March 2014, a routine maintenance task; an examination of this procedure found nothing unusual.
-Ten years after MH370's disappearance, however, leaked documents have shown that MH370 was given supplemental fuel and crew member oxygen supplies just before takeoff.
+In a recent story published without attribution or information about the source, The Standard reported that ten years after MH370's disappearance, "leaked documents" show that MH370 was given supplemental fuel and crew member oxygen supplies just before takeoff.
+Passenger oxygen systems can generate about 12 to 15 minutes of supplemental oxygen.
+Crew oxygen is a separate system and allow for several hours of use.

 The Boeing 777 was introduced in 1994 and has an excellent safety record.
-Since its first commercial flight in June 1995, the type has suffered only seven other hull losses:
+Since its first commercial flight in June 1995, the type has suffered only six other hull losses: